Australians adore their DIY, but experts are warning not to risk playing ‘renovation roulette’ with asbestos.

 You may be thinking your home is free of asbestos as the Building & Pest Inspector didn’t find any asbestos, this is because asbestos detection does not form part of an Australian Standard Building Inspection.
 Asbestos identification is a completely separate inspection.

-If your thinking about renovating your home it is strongly recommended that you have an asbestos audit conducted on your home to ensure the safety of not only you and your family but also the trades people that will be carrying out the works.
+If you’re thinking about renovating your home it is strongly recommended that you have an asbestos audit conducted on your home to ensure the safety of not only you and your family but also the trades people that will be carrying out the works.

 - Asbestos can be found in and around most homes built or renovated before 1987.